Use the table of contents to navigate your way around the page.

 Pre-application advice is a service offered by local councils.

 You can pay additional fees to meet with a planning officer in their offices or at the site.
-You can also pay for the attendance and specialist advice of other relevant council officers, such as heritage officers and landscape officers.
+You can also pay for the attendance and specialist advice of other council officers, such as heritage officers and landscape officers.

 The council’s advice letter should include the following: